shayan1234554321/Space-Travelers-Hub/README.md

 # 📖 [Space-Travelers-Hub] <a name="about-project"></a>

-### Space-Travelers-Hub is a website where users can do the following:
+### is a web application that provides commercial and scientific space travel services.
+This application will allow users to book rockets and join selected space missions
 - Reserve a Rocket
 - Have some missions
 - Check Profile

 ## 🛠 Built With <a name="built-with"></a>

+- HTML
+- CSS
+- JavaScript
+- NPM
+- React
+- React router
+- Redux

 ### Tech Stack <a name="tech-stack"></a>